panu2306/job-notification-system/publisher-front-end/README.md

 For example:

 ```
-npm install axios
+$ npm install axios
 ```

 ### Run the application

 ```
-npm start
+$ npm start
 ```

 ### Deployment

-To quickly deploy and scale applications Docker has been used.
-The required settings has been provided in the Dockerfile.
-To fasten the process of pulling the docker images, the docker images have been published Docker Hub Container Image Library (https://hub.docker.com/)
+To expedite application deployment and scaling, Docker has been employed.
+The necessary configurations are detailed in the Dockerfile.
+To accelerate the process of pulling Docker images, they have been published to Docker Hub's Container Image Library (https://hub.docker.com/)

-This docker image is pulled on an AWS EC2 instance and run as a docker container.
-To communicate between two containers across different AWS EC2 instances, Public DNS URLs are used.
+The Docker image is pulled onto an AWS EC2 instance and executed as a Docker container.
+For inter-container communication across multiple AWS EC2 instances, Public DNS URLs are utilized.

-Commands used:
+## Commands used:

 ```
-docker build -t pub-react-app .
+$ docker build -t pub-react-app .
-docker tag pub-react-app ruchidhore/publisher-frontend:latest
+$ docker tag pub-react-app pranav2306/publisher-frontend:latest
-docker push ruchidhore/publisher-frontend
+$ docker push pranav2306/publisher-frontend
 ```